HomeSpan/ZephyrVentHood/README.md

 HomeKit control of a ceiling-mounted <a href="https://zephyronline.com/product/lux-island-range-hood/">Lux Island</a> kitchen vent hood fan by Zephyr.
 Runs on an ESP32 device as an Arduino sketch using the Arduino [HomeSpan Library](https://github.com/HomeSpan/HomeSpan).

-Hardware required for this project:
+Hardware used for this project:

 * An ESP32 board, such as the [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3405?gclid=EAIaIQobChMIh9-Rk4nx7QIVEvDACh0IRwiGEAYYBiABEgJSMPD_BwE)
 * A simple 434 MHz RF Transmitter, such as this [RF Link Transmitter](https://www.sparkfun.com/products/10534) from SparkFun
 * A simple 434 MHz RF Receiver (to reverse-engineer the remote signals), such as this [RF Link Receiver](https://www.sparkfun.com/products/10532) from SparkFun
 * Three pushbuttons (normally-open)

 Though the Lux Island Vent Fan is a rather esoteric appliance, the Arduino sketch used to control it is quite generic and can be readily modified to control any simple multi-button RF device that uses fixed codes (for an example of implementing rolling codes with HomeSpan, see my "universal" [Somfy Motorized Window Shade Controller](https://github.com/HomeSpan/SomfyRTS)).
-More so, as described fully below, this appliction shows how real-world appliances don't always fit neatly into how HomeKit models the world.
+More so, as described fully below, this appliction shows how real-world appliances don't always fit neatly into the ideal way HomeKit models the world.
 To work around these limitations the sketch uses some internal state variable that allow one HomeKit Service to control another so that the status of the device in your Home App properly reflects the actual status of the appliance.

 ### The Zephyr Kitchen Vent Hood with LED Lights